Milkywayinsky/idk/README.md

 * hello . im Liv and here is a little information about me, just a little.

-* main fd : amphibia, fnaf, murder drones, TOH (the owl house) ,TADC, GF, Sonic,, portal....
+* main fd : amphibia, fnaf, murder drones, TOH (the owl house) ,TADC, GF, Sonic,, portal, mouthwashing

 * ! u can find me on #1 serv. rus near the sonic and md zone n on safe serv near the fnaf,sonic and md zone...